jingconan/SADIT/README.md

 ### Manually

-If the automatical methods fail, you can try to install manually.
+If the automatic methods fail, you can try to install manually.
 **SADIT** has been tested on python2.7.2.
-SADIT depends on all softwares that fs-simulate depends on:
+SADIT depends on all softwares that fs-simulator depends on:

 > -   ipaddr (2.1.1)
 >     [Get](http://ipaddr-py.googlecode.com/files/ipaddr-2.1.1.tar.gz)